r-lib/withr/README.md

 [![CRAN
 Version](http://www.r-pkg.org/badges/version/withr)](http://www.r-pkg.org/pkg/withr)

-A set of functions to run code ‘with’ safely and temporarily modified global state.
+A set of functions to run code with safely and temporarily modified global state.
 There are two sets of functions, those prefixed with `with_` and those with `local_`.
 The former reset their state as soon as the `code` argument has been evaluated.
 The latter reset when they reach